Reading time: 9 minutes

 Track all your areas of spending

 Have you promised your adult children you will stump up some cash to help them with a home deposit?
-Do you regularly donate to charities or have subscriptions you have forgotten about that appear in your online bank profile every month?
-These are just some of the areas that can be overlooked when you do your retirement budget plan and the costs can mount up.
+Do you regularly donate to charities or have subscriptions and streaming services you have forgotten about that appear in your online bank statement every month?
+These are just some of the areas that can be overlooked when you plan your retirement budget and the costs can mount up.

-Next work out how much money you are willing or able to spend on discretionary or luxury items, such as holidays, restaurants, subscriptions, extra household items, renovations and repairs, wedding or birthday presents and so on.
+Next work out how much money you are willing or able to spend on discretionary or luxury items, such as holidays, restaurants, subscriptions, extra household items, renovations and repairs, gifts and so on.

-Finally, there’s no shame in getting quotes to compare prices, finding bargains or switching to lower-cost generic brand products, all of which may save thousands of dollars each year.
+Finally, it’s essential these days to compare prices for utilities, insurance and loan products when they are due for renewal.
+There’s also no shame in finding bargains or switching to lower-cost generic products, all of which may save thousands of dollars each year.
 And don’t forget to check the many government and other concessions and discounts available to retirees.

 Checklist to managing your spending